redrussianarmy/stm32f407xx-drivers/README.md

 STM32CubeIDE was used to develop this project.

-### 3.a Using a STMicroelectronics evaluation boards
+### 3.a Using a STMicroelectronics STM32F407xx Discovery Board

 In case of using the supported STMicroelectronics evaluation boards the examples file(.c) can run without applying any modifications (as is).